Yangxi-Yu/Eco395m-Army-Ants/README.md

 ## Data Source
 The raw data comes from the [Indeed](https://www.indeed.com) website.
 ## Goal of the Analysis
-The goal of this project is to provide an overview of data science related jobs in Texas, California, and New York.
+The goal of this project is to provide an overview of data science-related jobs in Texas, California, and New York.
 Data science is a fascinating, thriving, and well-paid field.
 Data scientists are needed in practically every domain: business, finance, science, health, and the public sector.
-According to our career placement report, many alumni choose to work in data related filed.
-Therefore, this project intends to provide some information for econ students to help prepared themselves and find satisfying jobs.
+According to our career placement report, many alumni choose to work in data-related filed.
+Therefore, this project intends to provide some information for econ students to help prepare themselves and find satisfying jobs.
 ## Methodology
-This program mainly uses quantitative method to analysis the data science job market.
+This program mainly uses the quantitative method to analyze the data science job market.
 ![Methodology](https://github.com/Yangxi-Yu/Eco395m-Army-Ants/blob/dec05c5129d3f778afbd7f1b442bf4365fd1226c/figure/Methodology.png)
 * It uses data crawling to get job descriptions of data science from indeed.
-* It uses Pandas to clean and reorganize raw data, and then generates a csv with six columns including job id, job title, company name, location, salary, and job rating.
+* It uses Pandas to clean and reorganize raw data and then generates a CSV with six columns including job id, job title, company name, location, salary, and job rating.
-* It uses matplotlib to create plots and figures to visualize the relationships between the data related jobs and skills, locations, companies, industries, and salary.
+* It uses matplotlib to create plots and figures to visualize the relationships between the data related jobs and skills, locations, companies, industries, and salaries.
-## Findings
 ### 1. Skill & Job

 ![pie chart](https://github.com/Yangxi-Yu/Eco395m-Army-Ants/blob/aac3068ba57b9a1e2131d5f4dff233c5873e9c79/figure/figure1.jpg)